-Compilations of heavy machinery "in trouble" circulate on the internet, providing amusement to many who relish in awkward scenes.
-Youtubers even stitch together funny videos of overturned forklifts, cranes accidently toppling over from too much weight, and other construction vehicle "fails" and share them with one another:
+Compilations of heavy machinery “in trouble” circulate on the internet, providing amusement to many who relish in awkward scenes.
+Youtubers even stitch together funny videos of overturned forklifts, cranes accidentally toppling over from too much weight, and other construction vehicles “fails” and share them with one another:

 While these accidents may be the stuff of amusement to online voyeurs, they are no laughing matter to the construction workers who work onsite with these heavy machines daily.
 Where improper safety, maintenance, or handling of heavy machinery leads to such unreal photos, the unintended effects can result in the serious injury or death of workers.

 Construction workers labor nearby numerous types of heavy machinery which can cause injury.
 Unsurprisingly, the biggest sources of injury come from widely used and recognizable equipment, specifically: forklift accidents and crane accidents.

 Forklifts and ATVs provide invaluable tools for construction workers, who need to be able to move what would be otherwise impossibly heavy objects across job sites.
 But when those important tools are not used properly, poorly maintained, or under poor safety training or direction, they can create significant dangers to the workers operating the vehicles, standing on them, or anywhere nearby.